luckie/best_in_place/README.md

 ##Usage of Rails 3 Gem

-**best_in_place Object, Field, [formType, [SelectValues]]**
+**best_in_place Object, Field, [formType, [selectValues, [urlObject, [nilValue]]]]**

-The object is the object itself you are about to modify.
-The field (passed as symbol) is the represented attribute of the Object.
+The *Object* parameter represents the object itself you are about to modify.
+The *field* (passed as symbol) is the attribute of the Object you are going to display/edit.
+You can add the *formType* [:input, :textarea, :select, :checkbox] or it defaults to :input.
+In case you chose
-You can add the formType [:input, :textarea, :select, :checkbox] or it defaults to :input.
-In case you chose :select, you must specify the collection of values it can take.
-In case you use :checkbox, you can specify the two possible boolean values.
+:select, you must specify the collection of values it takes through the *selectValues* param.
+In case you use :checkbox, you can user the parameter selectValues to specify the two possible boolean values.
+If the Object url cannot be obtained directly from the Object, you can pass the parameter
+*urlObject* the same way you pass any url in Rails.
+The last parameter *nilValue* allows you to customize the null value, in case the user deletes the contents.
+By default it will display *"-"*.

-If created a [test_app](https://github.com/bernat/best_in_place/tree/master/test_app) and a running demo in heroku to test the features.
+I created a [test_app](https://github.com/bernat/best_in_place/tree/master/test_app) and a running demo in heroku to test the features.

 Examples (code placed in the views):

 ### Input

     <%= best_in_place @user, :name, :input %>

+    <%= best_in_place @user, :name, :input, nil, nil, "Click me to add content!" %>

 ### Textarea